 Desk occupancy is the most popular and straightforward metric in a shared workspace.
 It takes into account the difference between the occupied dedicated desks and the total number of dedicated desks.
 This is why in order to have the system calculate this number for you, you have to assign the occupied dedicated desks to members.

 You can measure the occupancy at a specific point in time, per month or make a combined chart for the last month and the next few months.
+Learn more about how we calculate the occupancy.

 NOTE: It's good practice to aim for 80-90% occupancy.
 This rate gives you sustainable revenue, at the same time gives your community an option to expand and grow in the space.